-Specific learning difficulty (or specific learning disability; SpLD) is a neurological disorder that causes difficulties in perceiving or processing auditory, visual or spatial information and interferes the ability to learn or apply specific learning skills (e.g. reading, writing, arithmetic calculations).
+Specific Learning Difficulties (SpLD) is a neurological disorder that causes difficulties in perceiving or processing auditory, visual or spatial information and interferes the ability to learn or apply specific learning skills (e.g. reading, writing, arithmetic calculations).
 Types of SpLDs include the following:

 Dyslexia – learning difficulties in reading, writing, and spelling; the most common type of SpLD